devios1/Gravl/README.md

 The atom of Gravl is the **node**, and it is simply an ordered collection of other nodes (called its **children**), or a **symbol**.

-A **symbol** is any string of consecutive characters not including any (unescaped) reserved characters or whitespace.
+A **symbol** is any string of consecutive characters not including (unescaped) reserved characters or whitespace.

 The six reserved characters are: